sdc-china/IDA-doc/installation/_posts/2018-01-15-installlation-post-installation.md

 **Docker installation**

-The below link is a step-by-step introduction to using the official Selenium Docker images using a basic hub/node configuration.
+The followingThe below link is shows a step-by-step introduction to using the official Selenium Docker images using a basic selemium hub and selenium/ node configuration.

 [How to get started selenium hub and node](https://github.com/SeleniumHQ/docker-selenium/wiki/Getting-Started-with-Hub-and-Nodes)

 ### Install Keter Toolkit
+The testing capability can only start exposed Business Process, Human Services and AJAX Services.
+If you wish to directly test other services such as system services, integration services or business processes which are not exposed then you need to install the Keter Toolkit.

-1. Import the Keter_Toolkit - 8.6.0_v1.0.twx from toolkit folder into the proces center.
+1. Import the Keter_Toolkit - 8.6.0_v1.0.twx from Keter toolkit folder into the proces center.
-2. Add this toolkit dependency for your Process App
+2. Add the keter toolkit as a this toolkit dependency for within your process application.
-3. Right click the "Keter Utility" service flow and copy item to your process app.
+3. Right click the "Keter Utility" service flow and copy the item to your process app.

    ![][toolkit]
 4. Make sure the service is installed in your process app.